ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ### Create a user

-Second, we create a user, who has no permissions by default, and will request access to read the value from the table:
+Create a user, who has no permissions by default, and will request access to read the value from the table:

 - Browse to "IAM".
-- Click "Users".
-- Click "Create user".
-- Enter name `bob`.
+- Create user a user called `bob`.
 - Enable "Provide user access to the AWS Management Console".
-- Select "I want to create an IAM user".
-- Select "Custom password".
-- Enter `P4ssword_`.
+- Give him the password `P4ssword_`.
-- Disable "Users must create a new password at next sign-in".
   ![Create user](./assets/createUser.jpg)
-- Click "Next"
-- Click "Create user"
-- Click "Return to users list".

-Now we need to give bob an access key so that he can use the CLI:
+Give Bob an access key to use the CLI:

-- Click "bob".
-- Click "Create access key".
-- Click "Command line interface".
+- Click "bob" — "Create access key" — "Command line interface".
-- Enable "I understand the above recommendation and want to proceed to create an access key."
-- Click "Next".
-- Click "Create access key".
-- Save both the access key and secret access key to a file to use later.
+- Save both the access key and secret access key to use later.
-- Click "Done".

 ### Create a role

-Finally, we create a role with permissions to read from the Person table:
+Finally, create a role with permissions to read from the Person table:

 - Browse to "IAM".
-- Click "Roles".
-- Click "Create role".
-- Select "AWS Account".
-- Select "This account".
+- Click "Roles" — "Create role" — "AWS Account" — "This account".
-- Click "Next".
 - Select "AmazonDynamoDBReadOnlyAccess".
-- Click "Next".
 - Under "Role name", enter `reader`.
-- Click "Create role".

 Now our example setup is complete and ready to test.